 International Students: Requirements can be found here

-Tuition and Fee Rates: Please visit the Tuition and Fee Rates page on Drexel Central
+Tuition and Fee Rates: Please visit the Drexel Online MS of Health Administration tuition page.

 Career Opportunities The Bureau of Labor Statistics most recently predicted a 23% growth rate for health service managers and administrators through the year2022 (BLS.gov 2014).

 The highest number of projected 2008-2018 opportunities exist within the following healthcare-specific fields:

 - Offices of health practitioners: 11,400 projected jobs